-Also known as Subversion, SVN represents the most popular centralized version control system on the market.
+Apache Subversion, also known as Subversion, SVN represents the most popular centralized version control system on the market.
 With a centralized system, all files and historical data are stored on a central server.
-And developers commit their changes directly to that central server repository.
+Developers can commit their changes directly to that central server repository.

 Work is comprised of three parts: